openebs/website/website/src/blogs/2018-03-13-achieving-native-hyper-convergence-in-kubernetes.md

 ![Proposed disk related constructs and interfaces](https://cdn-images-1.medium.com/max/800/0*eM2LjKDvhbl62mjG.)

 As shown above, DevOps administrators will have the required tools to design the storage policy decisions.
-A toolset called is created node-disk-manager to provision, monitor and manage disks on the node.
+A toolset called is created node-disk-manager to provision, monitor, and manage disks on the node.
 The disks are then grouped into pools by an interface called pool provisioner.
-The pool provisioner gives a generic set of APIs to consume the kubernetes disk objects and create a storage technology specific pools such as OpenEBS cStorPool, OpenZFS zpool, GlusterPool etc.The advantage of representing the pools in native Kubernetes constructs is that Kubernetes native tools can be extended to manage these new constructs.
+The pool provisioner gives a generic set of APIs to consume the Kubernetes disk objects and create a storage technology specific pools such as OpenEBS cStorPool, OpenZFS zpool, GlusterPool etc.The advantage of representing the pools in native Kubernetes constructs is that Kubernetes native tools can be extended to manage these new constructs.

 With these constructs, the end-to-end volume provisioning work flow could be depicted like below.